Setting up a trust in a will

 There are many reasons for considering creating a trust as part of your will.
 Taking into account the implications, good, highly experienced legal advice is recommended as part of the assessment of the advantages and possible disadvantages of creating a will trust.
 Considerations are likely to include legal issues, family harmony and potentially tax.

-We are highly experienced in advising on trusts as part of wills.
+We are highly experienced in advising on trusts and as lawyers for setting up a trust in a will.
 Please do get in contact to discuss your needs, our experience and approach and how we can help.

 Types of will trust